yohasebe/rsyntaxtree/docs/documentation.md

 reporting past it would blame labels that are artifacts of the real mistake.

+The `code` is the part meant for a program.
+Every code the library can report is listed in `RSTError::CODES`, and the list only grows: a code once published is not renamed or removed, so a program keyed by code — one that translates the diagnosis, or tallies what kinds of mistake a writer makes — only ever has entries to add.
+Knowing the whole set matters for the second
+kind: a mistake nobody made is not the same as a mistake that cannot happen.

-This is one observed answer, not a contract: the fields may change between releases, and the exit code is the stable part of the answer.
+The rest of an answer is not a contract: the wording of a message or a hint may change between releases, a field may be absent where it does not apply (there is no `label` on a mistake that belongs to no single label), and the exit code is the stable part of the answer.

 #### Notation Reference